nischalstha/HighAvailabilityCluster/README.md

 - To be able to detect when the failed node comes back to life
 - To inform other nodes about the availability of new node
 <br />

-## The protocl is designed to run in both Peer to Peer and Client-Server mode of HAC.
+## The protocol is designed to run in both Peer to Peer and Client-Server mode of HAC.